How Tarleton students felt about how sports were handled during the pandemic

 By: Cody Vannoy

 The 2020-2021 academic school year brought a lot of changes to Tarleton State University’s sports programs.
-Not only did the university have to deal with a worldwide pandemic, but it also had to deal with its athletic program moving to the NCAA Division I level.
-Since the spring semester is coming to a close, Texan News sent out a Tarleton sports satisfaction survey to find out what students and Tarleton faculty thought about the changes.
+Not only did the university have to deal with a worldwide pandemic, but it also had to deal with its athletic program moving to the NCAA Division I (DI) level.
+Since the spring semester is coming to a close, Texan News Service (TNS) sent out a Tarleton sports satisfaction survey to find out what students and Tarleton faculty thought about the changes.

 The survey was sent to two different parties.
 The first group surveyed was Tarleton faculty and staff members.
 The second group the survey was sent to was students in order to get data from both their viewpoint as well as faculty.

-While Texan News was unable to receive a response from every individual that received an email, a decent number of responses was received.
+While TNS was unable to receive a response from every individual that received an email, a decent number of responses was received.
 The survey was designed so that the individuals who were filling out the survey were not required to answer all the questions, therefore, some questions have more responses than others.

-Out of 290 responses from the student survey, 67.6 percent of students attended at least one Tarleton athletic event in-person throughout the 2020-2021 academic season.
-In the faculty and staff survey, that number drops to 55.6 percent out of the 171 responses.
+Out of 290 responses from the student survey, 67.6% of students attended at least one Tarleton athletic event in-person throughout the 2020-2021 academic season.
+In the faculty and staff survey, that number drops to 55.6% out of the 171 responses.
 If a student attended a game this year, it was most likely football.
 Out of 193 responses, 165 of them went to at least one football game.
 Men’s basketball came in second with 71 out of the 165 responders attending a game and then the baseball team came in third with 64 people attending their games.
 The faculty and staff numbers are remarkably similar to the students’ numbers in this category.

 The last question of the survey was a comment section, which are anonymous.